 Most countries’ personal income taxA tax is a mandatory payment or charge collected by local, state, and national governments from individuals or businesses to cover the costs of general government services, goods, and activities. es have a progressive structure, meaning that the tax rate paid by individuals increases as they earn higher wages.
-The highest income tax rate individuals pay differs significantly across European OECD countries—as shown in today’s map.
+The highest tax rate individuals pay differs significantly across European OECD countries—as shown in today’s map.

 The top statutory personal income tax rate applies to the share of income that falls into the highest tax bracketA tax bracket is the range of incomes taxed at given rates, which typically differ depending on filing status.
 In a progressive individual or corporate income tax system, rates rise as income increases.
 There are seven federal individual income tax brackets; the federal corporate income tax system is flat. .
-For instance, if a country has five tax brackets, and the top income tax rate of 50 percent has a threshold of €1 million, each additional euro of income over €1 million would be taxed at 50 percent.
+For instance, if a country has five tax brackets, and the top income tax rate of 50 percent has a threshold of €1 million, then each additional euro of income over €1 million would be taxed at 50 percent.

 |European OECD Country||Top Statutory Personal Income Tax Rate|